codio/site/source/docs/specifics/cakephp.html.md

 ---

 This tutorial shows you how to create a CakePHP 3 project and work with it in Codio.
+Thanks to [Ceeram](http://ceeram.github.io/) for this tutorial.

 [CakePHP](http://cakephp.org) is a rapid development framework for PHP which uses commonly known design patterns like Association Data Mapping, Front Controller and MVC.
 Our primary goal is to provide a structured framework that enables PHP users at all levels to rapidly develop robust web applications, without any loss to flexibility.